(Exercising Your Mind) To be the best version of yourself, you may have been informed that you have to get out of your “comfort zone”.

 There is a certain amount of energetic pressure, like air in a balloon that keeps this Sphere of the Unconscious at the most familiar (homeostatic) volume at all times.

-If you expand too much from the current volume, homeostasis will activate to reduce the pressure and shrink your awareness back into the familiar size.
+If you expand too much from the current volume, homeostasis will activate to reduce the pressure, and shrink / deflate your awareness back into the familiar size.

 In the same way, if you shrink too much, homeostasis will kick in to increase the pressure to inflate you back into the familiarity zone.